DrewAPicture/download-shortcode/README.md

 #### Important notes:
 1. If your server permissions allow it, the plugin will automatically attempt to copy force-download.php to your `/wp-content/` directory.
 2. If your server permissions DO NOT allow it, you will need to manually upload the file located in `/download-shortcode/wp-content/force-download.php` to your `/wp-content/` directory.
 3. By default, forced-download links only support files located in your uploads directory.
-More about this in [Other Notes](http://wordpress.org/extend/plugins/download-shortcode/other_notes).
+More about this in **Other Notes**.

 ## Installation